natgo/wt-wiki-scraper/wikitext-transpiled/ground/Leopard%202K.md

 * Requires skill to fully utilize its potential
 * You need to invest some skill points on the driver to actually benefit from its mobility
 * The 20mm has very sluggish penetration, often failing to penetrate light tanks
-* The 20 mm is unstabilized, and has poor turning rates
 * The 20 mm has HVAP-T(APCR) as ammo, thus it has very poor post-penetration damage
 * Other contemporary MBTs can be faster or almost as fast as the Leopard 2k
 * Lack of thermal sights limits the sniping capability of the tank